 At the Group level, the capital requirement and own funds are both exposed to foreign currency translation risk.
 Translation risk may realize when the actual capital and the capital needs of If and Topdanmark are converted from their reporting currencies to euros.
 When the reporting currencies of If and Topdanmark depreciate, the actual amount of Group's capital in euros decreases and the capital requirements of If and Topdanmark will be lower in euro terms.
 Translation currency risk is monitored internally and its effect on Sampo Group's solvency on a going concern basis is analyzed regularly.
 However, internally no capital need is set for translation risk, because it is realized only when a sub-group is divested.

-Group level buffer is the difference between the amount of Group's own funds and the Group capital requirement.
-In addition to the sub-group level factors - expected profits and their volatility, business growth prospects and ability to issue Solvency II compliant capital instruments - there are Group level factors that are also relevant when considering the size of the Group level buffer.
+APPROVAL OF THE FINANCIAL STATEMENTS AND THE BOARD OF DIRECTORS' REPORT considering the size of the Group level buffer.
 The most material Group level factors affecting the size of buffer are correlation of sub-groups' reported profits, parent company's capacity to generate liquidity, probability of strategic risks and arrangements and shareholders' dividend expectations.